AA/PPS 02.03.12 - Grades and Changes of Grades

 Grade change requests can be submitted up to two years after the grade was issued.

-If the request is approved by the department chair and dean, it will send a workflow to the OUR to process the grade change.
+If the request is approved by the department chair and dean, a workflow will be sent to the OUR to process the grade change.

 If the request is denied, a reason must be selected from the drop down list of denial reasons.
 This reason will be emailed to the student at the completion of the grade change process.